MakeSchool-17/ios-app-gregwk/ADD.md

-    -- ~~Move standards API call from app delegate to assignment creation track~~ -- ~~Implement single sign-in features from Parse~~ -- ~~Implement swipe to delete assignment from student for Assignment Info View Controller~~
+    -- ~~Move standards API call from app delegate to assignment creation track~~ -- ~~Implement single sign-in features from Parse~~ -- ~~Implement swipe to delete assignment from student for Assignment Info View Controller~~ -- Load students from Parse for Assignment Info View Controller

 ## Copyright notes